'It wasn't me' | Accused 'NorCal Rapist' denies all sexual assault claims on final day of testimony

-The suspect, 60-year-old Roy Charles Waller, spent the day on the stand testifying, picking up from his brief testimony on Tuesday afternoon.
+The suspect, 60-year-old Roy Charles Waller spent Thursday on the stand testifying, picking up from his brief testimony on Tuesday afternoon.

-Waller is charged with serial rapes between 1991 and 2006 across Northern California.

 The district attorney said Waller's DNA was found at six homes on things like victim's sheets, pillowcases, abdominal swabs or vaginal swabs in six different locations, including Sacramento, Vallejo and Chico.